scheidan/CAIRS-Tutorial/README.md

 (Of course, in a real application such `Sensor` objects would be created programmatically.)

-The MWL signals are constructed in a very similar way, only that for sensor with spatial integration the rotation is important too.
-The figure below depicts how the locatoin of a senor must be defined: the coordinates of red point have to be given together with the rotation angle `alpha`.
+The MWL signals are constructed in a very similar way, only that for sensor with spatial integration the rotation is important.
+The figure below depicts how the location of a sensor must be defined: the coordinates of red point have to be given together with the rotation angle `alpha`.